sfeister/scpi-parser-arduino/README.md

 # SCPI Parser Arduino Library
-The [SCPI Parser](https://github.com/j123b567/scpi-parser) (by Jan Breuer) C/C++ library attempts to be SCPI-99 compliant and is aimed at advanced programmers or instrumentation engineers.
-This GitHub page contains a port of that C/C++ library to the Arduino IDE.
+The [SCPI Parser](https://github.com/j123b567/scpi-parser) library (by Jan Breuer) attempts to be SCPI-99 compliant and is aimed at advanced programmers or instrumentation engineers.
+This GitHub page contains a port of that library to the Arduino IDE.

 SCPI Parser is not suitable for beginners to Arduino.
 For a lighter-weight solution in your Arduino projects, consider the [Vrekrer SCPI Parser library](https://github.com/Vrekrer/Vrekrer_scpi_parser).
 It is much simpler and easier to incorporate into your Arduino code.